nahuelmol/golang.apirest/README.md

 ## purpose
 To analize the performance of golang in web applications
+* To connect to a backend and implement a CORS mechanism to exchange information, data and resources in general
 ## Package
 * gorilla/mux: `go get github.com/gorilla/mux`
 * comileDaemon: `go get github.com/githubnemo/CompileDaemon`